-In order to succeed in a workers’ compensation claim, you must prove that you have a work-related injury.
+In order to succeed in a workers’ compensation claim, you must prove that you have a work-related injury, such as a back injury or rotator cuff injury.
 Therefore, collecting evidence a crucial step in the insurance claim process.

 Evidence can come in many forms, including witness statements, video/audio recordings, medical records, and expert opinions.
-Our skilled legal team has experience collecting evidence in Columbia workers’ compensation claims and can guide you through this process.
+Our skilled workers’ compensation team has experience collecting evidence in Columbia workers’ compensation claims and can guide you through this process.